Dio Brando: Steel Ball Run

 Valentine then uses his Stand's powers to summon a Diego Brando from an alternate universe.
-This Diego possesses the same stand powers as the original Dio Brando, due to having his own version of The World as a Stand.
-He manages to defeat Johnny Joestar in battle and wins the Steel Ball Run, in addition to obtaining all of the Saint's Corpse and hiding it in a secure location, even though President Valentine has already been killed by Johnny in a fight.
-However, in this alternate universe Diego meets his demise at the hands of Lucy Steel, who uses the skull of this universe's Diego Brando to obliterate his own head as a result of the effects of Valentine's Stand.
+This Diego possesses the same Stand as the original Dio Brando.
+He manages to defeat Johnny Joestar in battle and wins the Steel Ball Run, in addition to obtaining all of the Saint's Corpse and hiding it in a secure location, even though President Valentine has already been killed by Johnny.
+However, Lucy Steel uses the head of her universe's Diego Brando to obliterate his head through the effects of Valentine's Stand.

-The original Dio appears as a cameo in a volume-exclusive interlude detailing the mechanics and limitations of Stand abilities.
+The original Dio cameos in a volume-exclusive interlude detailing the mechanics and limitations of Stand abilities.

 JoJolion

-Dio makes a brief cameo appearance during the events of "The Wonder of You (The Miracle of Your Love)" arc, along with the Stone Mask.
+Dio makes a brief cameo appearance with the Stone Mask during the events of "The Wonder of You arc.